Built-in Functions

 left alone.

-So if the input data was all lower case, and for example said:
+If the input data was all lower case, and for example said:

 all work and no play makes jack a dull boy